djreichel/clicky-game/README.md

 You're reading it now.

 **Add To Your Portfolio**
 After completing the homework, I added the piece to my bootcamp portfolio.
-You can view the page here: https://djreichel.github.io/Bootstrap-Portfolio/portfolio.html
+You can view the page here: [link to github]https://djreichel.github.io/Bootstrap-Portfolio/portfolio.html